 Know Before You Go

 - The Wolmi Sea Train is closed every Monday.
-Summer hours (April–October) run 10:00–21:00.
-Arrive by 20:00 at the latest for a ride before closing.
+Weekday hours (Tuesday–Friday) are 10:00–18:00; the extended closing time of 21:00 applies on weekends and public holidays only.
 Tickets cannot be booked in advance — purchase on-site.

 - Load a T-money card before you go.
 The rechargeable transit card covers Line 1 subway into Incheon, local buses including Bus 45 to Wolmido, and can be used at convenience stores across the city.
 Cards are sold at all major subway stations.